jinghuazhao/TWAS-pipeline/README.md

 The selection of SNPs should comply with 1000Genomes-imputated data, e.g., refFlat.txt and snp_pos.txt from locuszoom-1.3 (Pruim, et al. 2010, also see lz.sql), and list of SNP-genes pair from Axiom_UKB_WCSG.na34.annot.csv.zip.
 Their chromosome-specific counterparts as with SNPs under all genes can also be derived.
 I have used 1000Genomes information to obtain all autosomal genes as well as SNPs within each genes.

 An example is provided on a recent study of body bone mineral density (TBBMD).
-The relevant filesa ll haveprefix bmd- and some are listed as follows,
+The relevant filesa ll have prefix bmd- and some are listed as follows,

 bmd.sh                  to generate chromosome-specific z-scores